 Campus Channel live streaming catch up

-In February, there was a live streaming Q&A on Campus Channel for prospective students and candidates to ask questions and get answers from Jonas Hoffmann, a professor on the MSc Luxury & Fashion Management, and Doreth Rutten, international admissions officer.
+In January, there was a live streaming Q&A on Campus Channel for prospective students and candidates to ask questions and get answers from Ivan Coste-Manière, the director of the MSc Luxury & Fashion Management.

 Dr Ivan Coste-Manière is programme director of the Luxury & Fashion Management MSc at SKEMA Business School.
 His specialties are Marketing, Communication and International Luxury Goods Management.